N.Y. Public Health Law Section 280

 7.

-The commissioner shall report by July first annually to the drug utilization review board on savings achieved through the drug cap in the last fiscal year.
-Such report shall provide data on what savings were achieved through actions pursuant to subdivisions three, five and seven of this section, respectively, and what savings were achieved through other means and how such savings were calculated and implemented. * NB Effective until October 1, 2024 * ³ 280
+The commissioner shall provide a report by July first annually to the drug utilization review board, the governor, the speaker of the assembly, and the temporary president of the senate on savings achieved through the supplemental rebate programs in the last fiscal year.
+Such report shall provide data on what savings were achieved through actions pursuant to subdivisions three, five and six of this section, respectively, and what savings were achieved through other means and how such savings were calculated and implemented.

 Accessed: